notpresident35/awesome-learn-gamedev/README.md

 <br />

-🟪 A huge list of job-hunting resources - multiple blogs with everything from building a portfolio/resume to searching for and applying to jobs and even salary negotiation and relocating
+🟪 A huge list of job-hunting resources - multiple blogs with everything from building a portfolio/resume to searching for and applying to jobs and even salary negotiation and relocation advice.

 [https://www.gameindustrycareerguide.com/video-game-job-hunt-guide/](https://www.gameindustrycareerguide.com/video-game-job-hunt-guide/)